British European Airways Flight 706: Cause of failure

-Though the cracks were visible from the outside, the aircraft visual inspection was not regularly conducted by staffs.
+Though the cracks were visible from the outside, the aircraft visual inspection was not regularly conducted by staff.
 The inspection was instead conducted at long intervals, causing the corrosion attack to intensify.
 After numerous times of flying, a considerable amount of sewage fluid had been retained on the corroded area, creating visible stain.
 The area with the stain was always cleaned before an inspection.
-This practice caused the aircraft inspector to not notice on corrosion and possible fluid leakage in the area.
+This practice caused the aircraft inspector to not notice any corrosion and possible fluid leakage in the area.